hectorcorrea/webdev-nutshell/tutorial.md

 get("/") do
   # Render a hard-coded HTML string
-  html = "<h1>Welcome to your first web app</h1><p>You are on your way to beat Google :)</h1>" return html end
+  html = "<h1>Welcome to your first web app</h1>"
+  html += "<p>You are on your way to beat Google :)</p>" return html end
 ```

-The important thing about this application is that we could put it on a different server (rather than on our own laptop) and make it available for the world to access, say via a URL like `http://my-first-ruby-application.org`
+The important thing about this application is that we could put it on a different server (rather than on our own laptop) and make it available for the world to access, say via a URL like `http://my-first-ruby-application.org`.
+We are not going to this now, but the fact that this application uses HTTP as its communication protocol and produces HTML means that we could.

 For now, type `CTRL-C` from your terminal to shut down this application.
 You'll see the following output in the terminal: